We are Hokies.

 - Serve the profession and community.
 Our students provide over 1000 hours of clinical services to the community each year and are actively engaged in professional organizations.

 - View our Student Achievement Data for information about the program’s graduation rates, job placement rates, and the Marriage and Family Therapy National Exam pass rates.

 - For more information about the diversity of our students and the program’s approach to diversity and inclusion, click here.

 Interested in joining us?
 Click here for information about program’s admissions requirements and instructions for applying.

-Since 1979, over 150 students have graduated from Virginia Tech’s Marriage and Family Therapy Doctoral Program.
+Since 1979, over 160 students have graduated with a specialization in MFT from Virginia Tech’s Department of Human Development and Family Science.

-Program alumni have careers all over the United States and around the world that span the range of research, teaching, and helping professions.
-The majority of the program’s alumni are faculty in academic positions, either in private or public colleges and universities.
+Alumni have careers all over the United States and around the world that span the range of research, teaching, and helping professions.
+The majority of alumni are faculty in academic positions, either in private or public colleges and universities.
 The next largest career area for program alumni is private practice.
-Our alumni can also found working in community mental health agencies, hospitals, medical facilities, and residential treatment programs.
+Alumni can also be found working in community mental health agencies, hospitals, medical facilities, and residential treatment programs.
 Within these settings, many of our alumni hold leadership positions, as administrators and supervisors.

 Alumni: Stay Connected to MFT@VT

-Are you a graduate of Virginia Tech’s MFT doctoral program?
+Are you an MFT program area alum?
 If so, graduating is not the end of your journey with Virginia Tech.
 It’s a milestone.
 Stay connected with us.

 Do you have an accomplishment to share?
 Need to update your contact information?
 Contact us.